Home About Us Strategic Plan Positions Articles Links Events Volunteer Join Us

 2. Adopt a Bus Stop

 Help your neighbors by keeping stops clear of snow and debris.
-Well maintained stops are inviting and provide a friendly image of your area.
-Ideally, stops should be 5' wide.
+Benches, shelters, bike racks, concrete pads (instead of dirt and mud) and other amenities are additional pluses.
+Inviting stops provide a friendly image of your area.
+Ideally, stops should have a 6' clearance.
 Park your car far enough away to provide buses sufficient clearance when pulling up to the curb.

 Attend meetings on transportation and land use to meet people, listen and learn.
 Make sure transportation is always a consideration and promote public transportation where and when it is not now available.
 Whenever there is a proposed fare change, service change, or route restructure, know what those proposed changes are and testify on how the changes would affect you, your neighbors and your community.
 The quality of our service depends on you.